AlexOstgaard/AdventOfCode2025/README.md

 I made a leaderboard and invited som friends.
 You are welcome to join as well, using the code:
 ``` 5129441-a95624de ```

+You can check out the description of all the problems here: https://adventofcode.com/2025
 ___
 ### My choice of programming languages